taosdata/grafanaplugin/README.md

 Configure TDengine data source for Grafana version 11.
 ![data source configuration](https://raw.githubusercontent.com/taosdata/grafanaplugin/feat/TD-30670/assets/howto-add-datasource-11v.png)
+Note:
+1. Close the Load TDengine Alert button to prevent automatic import of alert rules when adding data sources.
+2. When deleting a data source, it is necessary to first clear the imported alarm rules

 Save and test it, it should say 'TDengine Data source is working'.